openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 It is important to note that gears will still have ephemeral local storage for use in caching scenarios.

+### Quickstarts and InstantApps

+For the first iteration, the multicartridge topologies defined by instant apps will be created by single docker images that contain all the component pieces.
+Quickstarts (external initial source repo) should continue to work as today by providing a github repo during app creation.
+STI already supports this model for building images from a remote source repository.

 ### Container security

 In the Linux kernel the user namespace feature offers the ability for a container to have a root